 The aftermath of a bombing by the Saudi-led coalition in Yemen.
 Photo: Almigdad Mojalli/IRIN

-The Saudi-led coalition has acknowledged that it carried out the funeral bombing in Sana, Yemen earlier this month, resulting in more than 140 dead and 525 wounded.
+The Saudi-led coalition has acknowledged, after initially denying, that it carried out the funeral bombing in Sana, Yemen earlier this month, resulting in more than 140 dead and 525 wounded.
 The attack was particularly egregious because it was a “double tap,” meaning that there were two strikes roughly ten minutes apart, heightening the chance that first responders and medical personnel would be hit in the second strike as they rushed to the scene following the first hit.
 A UN panel of experts concluded that the strikes “violated [the coalition’s] obligations” under international law and that it “did not take effective precautionary measures to minimize harm to civilians.”
 The US condemned the attack in the strongest terms and announced that it was reviewing the assistance being provided to the coalition.

 According to Britain’s minister for the Middle East, the coalition has announced, cryptically, that the disastrous airstrikes were the result of a “deliberate error” made by an “individual” who “breached” procedure and will now be disciplined.
 Let’s assume that indeed one individual committed those acts.
 What are the possibilities for how someone within the coalition chain of command might be individually responsible for the attack, and in what way might that person(s) be responsible?
 We will refer to the underlying offense as targeting civilians, which is shorthand here for either an attack on civilians per se or an attack involving an excessive loss of civilian life compared to the expected military advantage.